 Have a dance party

 Sometimes you just gotta dance!
-Forget the dishes, stop folding laundry or whatever chore you have and spend 10 minutes just dancing!
-You will feel more relaxed and the kiddos while get a break from “boredom.”
+Forget the dishes, stop folding laundry, or whatever chore you have, and spend 10 minutes just dancing!
+You will feel more relaxed and the kiddos will get a break from “boredom.”

 Invite family friends over that have kids

-Play dates are a win win.
-You can still do an activity with your kids but also have adult to talk to!
+Play dates are a win-win.
+You can still do an activity with your kids but also have adults to talk to!
 Everyone is happy!

 Visit the library

 Another favorite thing to do is visit the library!
 They always have family activities that are educational as well!
 Plus it’s FREE!